Transforming metrics on a line bundle to the Okounkov body: Introduction

 \section{Introduction}

-In \cite{Khov2} and \cite{Lazarsfeld} Khovanskii-Kaveh and Lazarsfeld-Musta\c{t}\u{a} initiated a systematic study of Okounkov bodies of divisors and more generally of linear series.
+In \cite{Khov2} (\cite{Khov3} is a published shortened version) and \cite{Lazarsfeld} Kaveh-Khovanskii and Lazarsfeld-Musta\c{t}\u{a} initiated a systematic study of Okounkov bodies of divisors and more generally of linear series.
 Our goal is to contribute with an analytic viewpoint.

 It was Okounkov who in his papers \cite{Okounkov} and \cite{Okounkov2} introduced a way of associating a convex body in $\mathbb{R}^n$ to any ample divisor on a $n$-dimensional projective variety.
 This convex body, called the Okounkov body of the divisor and denoted by $\Delta(L)$, can then be studied using convex geometry.
 It was recognized in \cite{Lazarsfeld} that the construction works for arbitrary big divisors.